huaweicloud/spring-cloud-huawei-samples/basic/README.md

 A Microserivce using Spring Cloud with a REST interface.

 * consumer
-A Microserivce using Spring Cloud with a REST interface.
-Consumer calls provider with RestTemplate.

-* consumer
-A Microserivce using Spring Cloud with a Feign interface.
-Consumer calls provider with Feign.
+A Microserivce using Spring Cloud with a REST interface and Feign interface.
+Consumer calls provider with RestTemplate and Feign.

 * gateway
 A Microserivce using Spring Cloud Gateway to forward requests to consumer.